By: Andy Hunt

 Caden McCalister is 22nd in career scoring with 128 points.
 Next up are seven players within 20 points of McCalister’s current total.

-Noah Perkins is tied for the 10th in extra points attempted in a season with 35.
-Next up are Micah Hollamon with 39 and George Congenie (2005) with 42.
+Noah Perkins is tied for the 11th in extra points attempted in a season with 34.
+Next up are Will Perkins (2016) with 35, Micah Hollamon with 39, and George Congenie (2005) with 42.

 Noah Perkins has made 96 career extra points and is now the all-time leader breaking a 15 year old record held by George Congenie who had 90.

-Caden McCalister is tied for second in career interceptions returned for a touchdown with two along with Xander Tabor, Branen Lamey and Butch McWilliams.
+Caden McCalister and Xander Tabor are tied for second in career interceptions returned for a touchdown with two along with Branen Lamey and Butch McWilliams.
 T.K.
 Guess is the all-time leader with four.

-Braxton Winders is 10th in career tackles with 279.
+Braxton Winders is tied for 10th in career tackles with 277.
 Next up are Sean O’Leary with 281, Caden McCalister with 283, and Blake Gardner with 289.

 Lathen Easley is 6th in career tackles for loss with 30.
 Next up are Dylan Clark with 35 and Tyler Boone with 41.

-Dylan Yates is tied for 11th in career tackles for loss with 23.
-Next up are Gavin Dickerson & Gaige Courtney with 24, and Bobby Knox with 25.
+Dylan Yates is tied for 12th in career tackles for loss with 21.
+Next up are Brian Penn with 22, Gavin Dickerson & Gaige Courtney with 24, and Bobby Knox with 25.

 Caden McCalister was 17 tackles for loss in his career which ranks with 19th.
 Next up are eight players within 5 TFLs of McCalister’s current total.